oneapi-src/oneMKL/CONTRIBUTING.md

 2. *Generality*: Functionality is useful in a wide range of applications.

-    This implies that when introducing a new function, its API needs to be general enough to be integrated into multiple applications that have similar functionality and its interface can support multiple hardware (HW).
+    This implies that when you introduce a new function, its API needs to be general enough to be integrated into multiple applications that have similar functionality and that its interface can support multiple hardware (HW).

 3. *Complexity*: Functionality that is not trivial to implement directly or by combining existing primitives.